Kaiyuan Tongbao: History

 Another important difference with the inscription of the Kaiyuan Tongbao compared to earlier Chinese cash coins was that it was not written in seal script but rather in the more plain calligraphic clerical script.
 The Emperor asked one of China's most well-known calligraphers, Ouyang Xun to write down the legend of the cash coin.
 This was also the first time in Chinese history that a famous calligrapher wrote the characters for a Chinese cash coin.
 Minting and copper extraction were centrally controlled, and private casting was punishable by death.
 For the first time we find regulations giving the prescribed coinage alloy: 83% copper, 15% lead, and 2% tin.
 Previously the percentages used seem to have been on an ad hoc basis.
 Actual analyses show rather less copper than this.

+The standard weight of the Kaiyuan Tongbao was 1 mace, but a notable thing about the cash coins of the Tang dynasty is, that for the first and only time in the monetary history of China, the coins grew bigger and heavier during the reign of the dynasty.